chinghung62/Telegram-Bot-PHP-Library/README.md

 > *Some [code examples](Code%20Examples) are provided as the initial guidance in bot development.
 These codes are simple and newbie friendly, no more worries.
 Of course, make sure you know PHP!
 You may [learn PHP from W3Schools](https://www.w3schools.com/php/default.asp) or from other resources.*

 ## Documentations
 *The full documentation for Telegram Bot PHP Library will be released in the future.
-Stau tuned.*
+Stay tuned.*